 Each local agency is required within 180 days after the last day of each fiscal year to make available to the public the following information:

 - Interest earned on the balance of those fees collected

 - The amount of expenditure for each public facility or improvement made from the account during the year

 The city posts notice on our website of the availability of the development impact fee information.

-The report will be considered by the City Council at their meeting on Wednesday, March 24th at 6 pm or soon thereafter as may be heard.
+The FY 2022-23 report will be considered by the City Council at their meeting on Wednesday, November 8th at 6 pm or soon thereafter as may be heard.
 View a copy of the AB 1600 Mitigation Fee Report (PDF).